Resources

 Things I keep coming back to.
 No affiliate links.
 No filler.

-- A Smarter Way to Network — Rob Cross and Robert Thomas ↗
+Rob Cross and Robert Thomas

 Harvard Business Review article by Rob Cross and Robert Thomas outlining how high performers cultivate diverse, energising networks rather than transactional ones.
 Provides a diagnostic and practical steps for building strategic relationships.